lukemcdonald/jplayer-skin-premium-pixels/README.md

 # jPlayer Skins

-A collection of basic skins for the [jPlayer](http://jplayer.org/), the jQuery HTML5 Audio / Video Library.
+A collection of basic skins for [jPlayer](http://jplayer.org/), the jQuery HTML5 Audio / Video Library.

 ## Creating Skins